nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

 ## Practice: Automate Martin's Locations

 Create a data module, a location list component, and a location component to automate the rendering of Martin's locations for the location page.
+Try a different way to iterate through the data.
+What about `forEach`?

 Suggested files to create:

 * `scripts/locations/LocationData.js`
 * `scripts/locations/LocationList.js`
 * `scripts/locations/Location.js`